 October 15: In terms of other public discussion of the County Executive's integration plan, on October 15th the County Board's Finance Committee reviewed the 2021 Recommended Budget for the Department of Health and Human Services (which contains the County Executive's plan to integrate the Aging Unit into DHHS, and the policy intent to integrate the Aging Resource Center and Disability Resource Center).
 This meeting, at which the public could attend and provide comment, involved several DHHS and Aging management staff.
-Finance Committee members asked several questions related to the integration plan; generally speaking, the questions related to whether services will be impacted, to what extent older adults were involved in the integration planning effort, what specific metrics will be impacted by the integration.
+Finance Committee members asked several questions related to the integration plan; generally speaking, the questions related to whether services will be impacted, to what extent older adults were involved in the integration planning effort, what specific metrics will be employed to measure the success or impact of the integration, and to what extent funding will be impacted by the integration.
 There was one individual from the public who spoke at the Finance Committee meeting (Richmond Izard, the Chair of the Commission on Aging) and Mr. Izard voiced his opposition to the integration plan.
-Mr. Izard said that older adults were not involved in the integration plan.
-Mr. Izard said that older adults were not involved in the integration plan.
-Mr. Izard said that older adults were not involved in the integration plan.
+Mr. Izard said that older adults were not involved in the integration planning effort, and that the County has not provided a clear picture of why the integration effort is needed and how it will actually improve outcomes for senior customers.